 Our Central Florida operations use captured rainfall as an "alternative water supply."
 Groundwater use is heavily regulated and is used by Mosaic to supplement captured rainfall.
 Local regulations promote the use of available alternative water supplies, such as reclaimed water from municipalities, before groundwater use.
-Mosaic Florida sites received reclaimed water from six municipal waste water treatment plants in 2018 at an average rate of 6.5 million gallons per day (MGD).
+Mosaic Florida sites received reclaimed water from six municipal waste water treatment plants in 2019 at an average rate of 6.1 million gallons per day (MGD).
 Mosaic Florida Phosphates operations do not withdraw water from nationally or internationally protected surface water sources.
 However, Mosaic has two withdrawal points from springs: Lithia Springs and Buckhorn Springs.
 This water is used at Mosaic's Riverview facility.
-In 2018, an average of 2.7 million gallons per day (MGD) was pumped from these spring water sources, representing less than 8 percent of the annual average spring flow for Lithia Springs, and less than 2 percent for Buckhorn Springs.
-Although the state of Florida has over 700 springs, 30 of which have been designated as Outstanding Florida spring list.
+In 2019, an average of 3.1 million gallons per day (MGD) was pumped from Lithia Springs and approximately 0.18 MGD from Buckhorn Springs, representing approximately 8 percent of the annual average spring flow for these springs.
+Although the state of Florida has over 700 springs, 30 of which have been designated as Outstanding Florida spring sand are afforded extra protection, neither Lithia nor Buckhorn Springs are on the Outstanding Florida spring list.
 Nonetheless, Lithia Springs is a valuable recreational asset to the local community.
 Mosaic and its predecessors have leased Lithia Springs as a 160-acre recreational park to Hillsborough County since 1957.

-In the Potash segment, water use, including source and allocated volumes, are subject to site-specific regulations and permits.
+In the Potash business, water use, including source and allocated volumes, are subject to site-specific regulations and permits.
 Water used in the operations process is recycled or reused, when possible.
 Our Saskatchewan potash operations withdraw from provincially regulated surface water and groundwater sources.
 Many of these sources also provide drinking water for nearby communities, and the surface water sources, including Cutarm Creek, Buffalo Pound Lake and Zelma Reservoir, are also used for recreational purposes.
 None of these sources are designated as national or international conservation areas.

 The Mosaic Fertilizantes business does not withdraw from nationally or internationally protected water sources, though some facilities are located near water bodies or regions that have significant biodiversity value.
 For example, our Cajati mine is located approximately 15-20 km from a Ramsar-listed protected area in the states of Sao Paulo and Parana that contains diverse landscape and animal and aquatic environments.
-No withdrawals happen from water bodies within this area.
+No withdrawals happen from water bodies within this protected area, but we do withdraw water from the Jacupiranguinha River, which is an important natural resource for the region and local community since it is home to endemic species and serves as a source of public water supply for the community.
 Some of our facilities withdraw from sources in or near communities that are also used for drinking water or recreational purposes.
-All of our facilities are subject to facility-specific regulations, monitoring requirements and permits relating to water source and allocations.
+All our facilities are heavily regulated and subject to facility-specific regulations, monitoring requirements and permits relating to water source and allocations.